+Computation

-Computation Abstract algebra has become increasingly important for its application to digital technologies.
-We will cover cryptography (a key component of the Internet) in Chapter 7 (Introduction to Cryptography) and efficient digital communication in Chapter 8 (Algebraic Coding Theory).
+Abstract algebra has become increasingly important for its application to digital technologies.
+For example, we will cover cryptography (a key component of the Internet) in Chapter 7 (Introduction to Cryptography).
+Your textbook contains an interesting exposition on efficient digital communication in Chapter 8 (Algebraic Coding Theory).
 Conversely, digital technologies are an ideal assistant for studying the subject.
 So computation will be a feature of the course.

 For this reason, we will make extensive use of Sage.
 Since Sage is open source software, it is available freely in many places.
-You will need to purchase an account at SageMathCloud where we will have access to a powerful servers via your web browser and we can efficiently manage homework assignments.
-(Details on accounts will be provided in class, cost is \$9 for the semester.)
-A backup is the on-campus server at sage.pugetsound.edu which is presently running a year-old version of Sage (6.8) within the older Sage Notebook interface (which is radically different than the SageMathCloud interface).
-If you wish to access the UPS server from off-campus, learn to use the university's vDesk software or virtual private network (VPN).
-Availability, version incompatibility or convenience of other sites is not an excuse for not being able to use Sage.
-Again, the assumption is that you have a paid membership on SageMathCloud for doing these assignments.
+You will need to purchase an account at CoCalc where we will have access to a powerful servers via your web browser and we can efficiently manage homework assignments.
+(Details on accounts will be provided in class, cost is \$14 for the semester.)
+The assumption is that you have a paid membership on CoCalc for doing these assignments, so availability, version incompatibility, or convenience of other sites is not an excuse for not being able to complete the Sage assignments on-time.

 For each chapter there will be assigned exercises to work in Sage.
-These will be due roughly on the discussion day following the lectures for each chapter, as a SageMathCloud worksheet.
+These will be due roughly on the discussion day following the lectures for each chapter, as a CoCalc worksheet or Jupyter notebook.
 We will discuss the exact procedure in class.
 Exact due dates will be announced in class.
 Under no circumstances will these assignments be accepted late.